-Three of the best phones on the market right now are the Samsung Galaxy S20 Plus, Huawei P40 Pro, and the OnePlus 8 Pro.
-Priced around the $1,000 mark, these phones compete for the same premium crowd, aiming to win them over with the best photography package around.
+The Samsung Galaxy S20 Plus, Huawei P40 Pro, and the OnePlus 8 Pro continue to be amazing options for photo enthusiasts.
+With an MSRP of $1,000 or less, these phones compete for the same premium crowd, aiming to win them over with the best photography package around.

 While the Samsung Galaxy S20 Ultra and Huawei P40 Pro Plus might offer the very best in-class camera hardware on the market, I’m more interested in the capabilities of the more reasonably priced 2020 flagship.
 Plus, who really needs a 10x zoom anyway?
 Let’s dive in and see which can claim the photography crown.